nickbrandt/GitLab/doc/ci/yaml/README.md

 In the example below, the `test` job will **not** be created when **any** of the following are true:

-- The pipeline runs for the `master`.
+- The pipeline runs for the `master` branch.
 - There are changes to the `README.md` file in the root directory of the repository.

 ```yaml